toj11001/ops-manager-deployment-tf/README.md

 1. Run `terraform destroy`
 2. Confirm destruction of all resources by entering `yes`
-3. Delete the file _agentConfig.json_
+3. Delete the file `agentConfig.json` - If you don't delete it you will have config issues once you use terraform apply again.

 ---